notioncollective/regexpoetics/README.md

  	- Possible fix: each client gets a client id, sends that id with messages.

 ## Release Notes

+### 0.0.3
+- Updated messages to include the following
+	- Global
+		- Word count
+		- Char count
+		- Bang per key press
+	- Per regex
+		- Count (global and per expression)
+		- Musical notes (global and per expression)
+- Update so text area content will not update when focused

 ### 0.0.2
  - Set interface to automatically sync text fields